ivishalchaubey/kubix-backend/EXPLORE_API_GUIDE.md

 1. **Careers**: Returns ONLY siblings of user's selected categories, helping discover related career paths to their specific choices
 2. **Colleges**: Does not require user category selection - returns all universities
-3. **Courses**: Returns courses that match any of the user's selected categories, with deduplication and populated categoryId
+3. **Courses**: Returns courses that match any of the user's selected categories, with deduplication and all IDs populated (UniversityId, categoryId, parentCategoryId)
 4. **Type Parameter**: Use lowercase (careers, colleges, courses) - the API automatically converts uppercase to lowercase

 ## Integration Example